-In addition to Disability and Mental Health Advisory support, we offer brief counselling/therapy services.
-These pages will provide information on the counselling provision available at the University.
+In addition to Wellbeing Advisers, we offer brief Cognitive Behavioural Therapy (CBT) sessions by CBT therapists, Psychological Wellbeing Practitioners (PWPs), a Counselling Psychologist and counselling from a team of Person-Centred/Integrative Counsellors.
+These pages will provide information on the various types of provision available at the University.
 Please note, this is not a crisis service.
 If you have immediate concerns about your wellbeing or mental health follow the link to the crisis information.

-Our counsellors/therapists provide brief therapy for a range of issues including: anxiety, depression, identity, sexuality, relationships, grief and loss, transitions, spirituality, home sickness, abuse, concerns around eating and body image and challenges arising from study etc.
+Our counsellors/therapists provide brief therapy for a range of mild to moderate issues including: anxiety, depression, identity, sexuality, relationships, grief and loss, transitions, spirituality, home sickness, abuse, concerns around eating and body image and challenges arising from study etc.

 Direct advice is not usually given during counselling, instead counselling can facilitate you to develop insight into your own situation, resolve your own issues and discover alternative ways of coping.

 Please take a moment to read through our information page: What is Counselling and Psychotherapy as it provides detailed information on the therapeutic approaches delivered by the service.
 Please also take some time to read our requirements for bookings and cancellations.

 The Wellbeing Service as a whole adheres to the Confidentiality Policy of the Student Support Service.
 All student information is held in accordance with the (1998) data protection act and only members of staff who are authorised to view student files will be able to do so.
 Confidentiality will be fully explained in detail at your first appointment.
 In exceptional circumstances it may be necessary to break confidentiality where a student is at risk of harming themselves or others.